jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/twelfth-month/MeetingHouseReport.md

 to assist in various ways to build community.
-A partial list of opportunities are the weekly removal of trash and lining the trash container with plastic bags, checking the bathrooms to be sure that paper supplies are available weekly, bringing 'something'  on which to snack during after–meeting-socializing perhaps coordinating with others to divide the opportunity to participate.
+A partial list of opportunities are the weekly removal of trash and lining the trash container with plastic bags, checking the bathrooms to be sure that paper supplies are available weekly, bringing 'something'  on which to snack during after-meeting-socializing perhaps coordinating with others to divide the opportunity to participate.

 Inventorying our supplies and giving a list of needed items to